VIMps2/Antssignments/README.md

 **Required Must-have Stories**

-* User logins to their UCINetID account and accesses Canvas (DONE)
+* [x] User logins to their UCINetID account and accesses Canvas
+* [x] User is automatically navigated to their assignments after logging in
+* [x] User can navigate through the app via navigation bar
-* User is able to click on a class to access a to-do list to enter in reminders and tasks
+* [ ] User is able to click on a class to access a to-do list to enter in reminders and tasks

 **Optional Nice-to-have Stories**

-* Calendar implementation to see beyond the current day(s)/week(s) of assignments.
+* [ ] Calendar implementation to see beyond the current day(s)/week(s) of assignments.

 **Story Progress**